ChandraReddyG/java-notes/angular/introduction.md

 * NPM (Node Package Manager) https://www.npmjs.com/
 * Angular CLI (Auto generate boiler plate codes for us and also building, testing and deploying application) https://cli.angular.io/

+Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
+Angular is written in TypeScript.
+It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.

+The architecture of an Angular application relies on certain fundamental concepts.
+The basic building blocks of the Angular framework are Angular components that are organized into NgModules.
+NgModules collect related code into functional sets; an Angular app is defined by a set of NgModules.
+An app always has at least a root module that enables bootstrapping, and typically has many more feature modules.

+* Components define views, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.

+* Components use services, which provide specific functionality not directly related to views.
+Service providers can be injected into components as dependencies, making your code modular, reusable, and efficient.

 ## Modules

 There are two types of modules